DataVisHub/gojs-course/lessons/lesson-04-basic-group-templates.md

 };
 ```

-As you can see declaring a group template works the same way as for nodes and links.
+As you can see declaring a group template, we should see how it looks.
 We just need to assign a new map to `groupTemplateMap` in which we pass our template.

-Now when we've registered our group template it'd be good to see how it looks.
+Now that we've registered our group template it'd be good to see how it looks.
 For that, we need to create a new element inside our data.
-Since we have `links` for links and `nodes` for nodes you'd probably expect that there'll be another array for groups.
+Since we have `links` for links and `nodes` for nodes, you'd probably expect that there will be another array for groups.
-Groups are being added by declaring them inside `nodeDataArray`.
+Groups are added by declaring them inside `nodeDataArray`.
 So how does GoJS know which template to use?
-We just need to pass `isGroup: true` property to such an element.
+We just need to pass the `isGroup: true` property to such an element.

 Let's try to display such a group.
 Inside `data.ts` create a new array in which we'll declare all groups and add one: